Pepeland/wordpress-hesabfa-plugin/README.txt

 * fix bug: remove Invoice-Order link by deleting invoice from Hesabfa
 * adding an option to add additional fields to checkout page for customer
 * adding an option for Dokan plugin to able user to select which orders save into Hesabfa

+= 2.0.61 - 31.07.2022 =
+* adding an option to inactive options related to Dokan plugin